book cover

 HOW TO STORE GINGERSNAP COOKIES

-The best way to store delicious gingersnap cookies is to put them in an airtight container once cool.
+Once cool, the best way to store delicious gingersnap cookies is in an airtight container.
 Put a little bread into the cookie tin or airtight container to remove any excess moisture.
-This helps them retain their just-baked crispiness.
+This helps them retain their just-baked crispiness.ย

 For a crisper cookie, bake for longer, about 15 minutes.